jschomay/edge-of-known-space/README.md

 88eee 88ee8 88ee8 88ee    8eee8 88      88   8 88  8 8eee8 88ee8ee8 88  8    8eee88 88    88  8 88e8 88ee
 ```

-_You wake up from long-term cyrosleep in a starship on an alien planet at the edge of known space.
+_You wake up from long-term cryosleep in a starship on an alien planet at the edge of known space.
 The rest of your team are missing.
 What happened?_

 "Edge of Known Space" is a sci-fi, 1-screen, micro-metriodvania where you can't move beyond the known surroundings.
 Discover clues and tools to reveal more of the map.
 Explore the full map to piece together what happened.